Quito & The Galapagos Islands

 1,000 km from the South American continent lies 19 islands, unworldly beauty, and endless adventure.
 On this unique BACK&PACK trip, you’ll island-hop between three breathtaking islands to snorkel with sea lions, kayak pristine waters, hike active volcanoes, and so much more.
 Exploring the islands without a cruise (and away from the crowds!) is equal parts intimate and magical.
 And for those looking to dive even deeper, you’ll have a chance to give back through our locally-led conservation projects.

-As of December 1, 2021, all travelers arriving in Ecuador must provide proof of a negative COVID-19 RT-PCR test taken no more than 72 hours prior to boarding the flight to Ecuador and present a vaccination card showing the traveler received a complete series of the COVID-19 vaccine at least 14 days before entry.
+Upon entry to Ecuador, all travelers must provide a COVID-19 vaccination card with QR code or a COVID-19 vaccination certificate showing the traveler received a complete series of the COVID-19 vaccine at least 14 days prior to entering Ecuador, or proof of a negative COVID-19 RT-PCR test taken no more than 72 hours prior to boarding the flight to Ecuador.
 For the most up-to-date information, please visit the embassy website and contact our team for more details.

 Arrival & Orientation